Travelling through Malta Like a Local

 After spending the morning and early afternoon chilling, we caught the X3 bus to the ancient capital of Mdina.
 This is a picture perfect medieval town full of churches and lovely squares.
 As the sun set the light was perfect and the tourist buses started to drift home.
 We had a beer in Mesquita Square where my colleague was appropriately enough bitten by a mosquito.

-In the morning the Jet2 bus conveyed us back to the airport in plenty of time for the flight home, which departed promptly unlike the Ryanair flight from the adjoining gate which was still AWOL as we left despite being scheduled for 30 minutes prior to us.
+In the morning the Jet2 bus conveyed us back to the airport in plenty of time for the flight home, which departed promptly unlike the Ryanair flight from the adjoining gate which was still AWOL as we left despite being scheduled to leave 30 minutes prior to us.

 Where to Stay in Malta